vbuser2004/yoapi/README.md

 - Custom error response to resolve when inputs or responses from [Open API V2](http://doc.yosmart.com/docs/protocol/openAPIV2) do not conform to current standards.
   - Any error code with 700XXX is custom and returned from yoyoApi.
 See list of custom error codes below.
   - Official error codes are listed on the [documentation site](http://doc.yosmart.com/docs/protocol/Code), but this list is not comprehensive.
+- Unit tests of basic functions and rudimentary integrated tests of API using Jest with ~74% coverage.

 ### Custom Error Codes